kdemarest/worldr/Encounters - London.md

 5. **Unjust**: A burly man picks up two eight year old children and hauls them away to the factory where they work, complaining that they can idle on their own time.
 6. **Progress**: A man struts by on a [Dandy Horse](https://tbeartravels.files.wordpress.com/2017/09/13-dandy-horse1.jpg), proclaiming that the age of horse is at an end
 7. **Flavor**: A beggar sits upon a street corner, calling for alms.
 You realize it is [Lambert](https://docs.google.com/document/d/1ml4MhMjmapNTFYD-ifeZb_XncwotmAcRF9zSmtC7zb0/edit#bookmark=id.a4ae3uhuc2my), from the cricket match.
 If you chat, he will tell of being banned from play by Beauclerk's malign lies.
 Those witnesses were bought and paid for\!
-8. **DONE Class**: A noble carriage passes, with young men hangers-on standing upon the running boards
+8. **DONE Class**: A noble carriage passes, with young men (literally "hangers-on") standing upon the running boards
 9. **Class**: Meet a bone grubber ([link](http://books.google.co.uk/books?id=zGNNAAAAcAAJ&pg=PA139&dq=%22bone+grubber%22&hl=en&sa=X&ei=Tt3tT4myGKO60QXdlY3-DQ&ved=0CDQQ6AEwAA#v=onepage&q=%22bone%20grubber%22&f=false))
 10. **Class**: A flyer drifts down the street on the wind, coming to land upon your chest.
 When you pull it away, you working class politics: [PIC](https://userscontent2.emaze.com/images/1cb567d8-9ef4-4df4-b24a-bd7ef4af1c8e/e208efa6-5f9a-4f1b-b96e-9d38d6a14ddc.jpg)
 11. **History**: A street puppet show demonstrates Maitland taking Napoleon's surrender.
 Children throw pebbles at Napoleon.